 - dynamic effects

 were combined into one streamlined simulation workflow.
-The animation above shows the temperature and stress distribution of a stop valve that undergoes a thermal shock due to hot fluid.
+The animation above shows the temperature and stress distribution of a stop valve that undergoes a thermal shock due to a hot fluid.
 The initial state shows the pre-stressed bolts followed by the high-temperature and high-pressure fluid entering the valve.
 Physical testing of such extreme conditions would be very expensive and time-consuming compared to virtual testing.

 Fan Boundary Condition for CFD